Executive recruitment remains buoyant in the Asia Pacific region. 2010 saw substantial growth in most industries and headcount expanded accordingly.

 The financial services sector continues to be the best paymaster among all sectors in Singapore.
 The industry is expected to give the highest increment of about 5.1% in 2011 (as compared to 4.4% for other industries).
 As a consequence, higher attrition is anticipated within organisations that will not be able to meet this average increment expectation.

 We are seeing increments for individuals moving between banks ranging from 15% – 30%.
 We are expecting this trend to continue as banks are prepared to pay a premium to attract top talent.
 For critical hires, some banks are willing to pay sign-on bonuses or compensation in-lieu (e.g. for shares, stock options).

 As a retention strategy, employers recognize that they need to pay highly competitive salaries and provide clear career paths for these employees.
 Likewise to attract top talent, prospective employers must be prepared to offer the same.

 While recruitment activity seems likely to be buoyant in 2011, banks are putting more emphasis on talent retention and creation of compelling overall employee propositions.
 Being an employer of choice (beyond monetary incentives) continues to be an area of focus.
-We are expecting demand in talent management, leadership development, training & development, organizational development and internal mobility functions in order to boost organizations competitiveness in this area.
+We are expecting demand in talent management, leadership development, training & development, organisational development and internal mobility functions in order to boost organisations competitiveness in this area.